bibleexchange/courses/poetry/en/204_psalms-classification_confidence.md

 ### Psalm 125

-1 {A Song of degrees.} They that trust in the LORD shall be as mount Zion, which cannot be removed, but abideth for ever.
-2 As the mountains are round about Jerusalem, so the LORD is round about his people from henceforth even for ever.
-3 For the rod of the wicked shall not rest upon the lot of the righteous; lest the righteous put forth their hands unto iniquity.
-4 Do good, O LORD, unto those that be good, and to them that are upright in their hearts.
-5 As for such as turn aside unto their crooked ways, the LORD shall lead them forth with the workers of iniquity: but peace shall be upon Israel.

 - the title: "A Song of Degrees"

 This psalm is a part of a "Pilgrim's Song Book" or "Songs of Degrees or Ascents".
 This a title given to fifteen of the Psalms, 120–134, each starting with the ascription Shir Hama'aloth.
 They are also variously called Gradual Psalms, Songs of Degrees, Songs of Steps or Pilgrim Songs.
 Four of them (122, 124, 131 and 133) are linked in their ascriptions to David, and one (127) to Solomon.
 Psalms of Ascents were sung by pilgrims journeying up to Jerusalem for the three annual feasts of Passover, Pentecost, and Tabernacles.

 ### Psalm 129

-1 {A Song of degrees.} Many a time have they afflicted me from my youth, may Israel now say: 2 Many a time have they afflicted me from my youth: yet they have not prevailed against me.
-3 The plowers plowed upon my back: they made long their furrows.
-4 The LORD is righteous: he hath cut asunder the cords of the wicked.
-5 Let them all be confounded and turned back that hate Zion.
-6 Let them be as the grass upon the housetops, which withereth afore it groweth up: 7 Wherewith the mower filleth not his hand; nor he that bindeth sheaves his bosom.
-8 Neither do they which go by say, The blessing of the LORD be upon you: we bless you in the name of the LORD.

 The Heathen vs. the Righteous.
 Essential to the Psalms of Confidence is the belief that God has a people and that he acts as Protector of this convenant People.
 (Psalm 23; Exodus 14 "the Exodus")